 In general relativity spacetime is a dynamic and elastic entity both influencing and influenced by the distribution of mass and energy that it contains.
 As a consequence, the accelerated motion of mass and energy can generate ripples or gravitational waves in the fabric of spacetime propagating at the speed of light.
 Those ripples encode unique information about the source that has generated them.

 Binary systems composed of black holes and/or neutron stars, spiraling in toward each other and loosing energy because of the emission of gravitational waves are the most promising and exciting sources for gravitational-wave detectors.
 However, to significantly increase the probability of identifying gravitational waves in the detector data, the search from these sources requires detailed knowledge of the expected signals.

-Scientists in this division work on several aspects of gravitational waves emitted by binary systems, notably
+Scientists in this department work on several aspects of gravitational waves emitted by binary systems, notably

 (i) theoretical gravitational dynamics and radiation (post-Newtonian theory, gravitational self-force formalism, perturbation theory and effective-one-body approach),